Darkeyessss/Darkeyessss.github.io/_pages/about.md

 Hi there!😊 I'm Kairan Dou, welcome to my personal website!
 Feel free to just call me Kevin.

-I am a junior undergraduate student majoring in Computer Science at Nankai University, currently an exchange student in the University of California, Berkeley.
+I am a junior undergraduate student majoring in Computer Science at Nankai University, and I have just completed my exchange program at the University of California, Berkeley.

 Since February 2025, I have been a Research Assistant at The University of Texas at Austin, working under the guidance of [Prof. Philipp Krähenbühl](https://www.philkr.net/), focusing on multimodal learning.
 Previously, I have conducted extensive research at the Visual Computing and Intelligent Perception(VCIP) Lab under the guidance of [Prof. Xiang Li](https://implus.github.io/).